acidburn0zzz/build-postmarketos-org/README.md

 $ pytest -x -vv test --full-trace
 ```

 If a test is just hanging, hit ^C and look at the very top of the output.
+The local job is running in a different thread, so if there's nothing useful in the trace, open _html_out/index.html and check the latest log files (which are linked there).

 ## Network Architecture